Archives

 -

-L1984.11.2 - Record, Service
+L1984.11.2 - Oath

-Civil War Amnesty oath of J. C. S. Morrow, # 4753.
+Civil War Amnesty oath, service records for J. C. S. Morrow, # 4753.
 Dated October 16, 1865.
 Executed in triplicate.
 This is one of the three originals.
 9 inches x 12 inches.

 Record Type: Archive